Chetan Nathwani

 chetan.jpg

-I am an Earth scientist and geochemist, currently a postdoctoral researcher in the Department of Earth and Planetary Sciences at ETH Zurich.
+I am Assistant Professor of Mineral Resources at Imperial College London.
+I was previously a postdoctoral researcher in the Department of Earth and Planetary Sciences at ETH Zurich.
 I hold an MSci in Geology (2018) and a PhD in Earth Science (2022), both from Imperial College London.
-Following my PhD, I was a postdoctoral researcher at the Natural History Museum in London (2022), and subsequently held an ETH Zurich Postdoctoral Fellowship (2023–2024).
+Following my PhD, I was also a postdoctoral researcher at the Natural History Museum in London (2022), and subsequently held an ETH Zurich Postdoctoral Fellowship (2023–2024).

 Research Interests